nanikjava/GoHttp/README.md

 #Credit
 If it weren't for the course in Advance UNIX Programming that I took at Blekinge Institute of Technology I would never have written this.
 It all originated from a question on [StackOverflow](http://stackoverflow.com/questions/409087/creating-a-web-server-in-pure-c) from 2009 where I asked for information on how to write a simple web server in C.

+#Android
+The master-android-patch contains changes that will allow GoHttp application to be run inside Android.
+This is used as part of article for ODROID Magazine June edition